emnopal/go-telegram-bot/README.md

 # Telegram Bot

-Simple Telegram Bot using Golang
+Simple Telegram Bot using Golang with [telegram-bot-api](https://github.com/go-telegram-bot-api/telegram-bot-api)

 ## How to run